brijshyam/brijshyam/README.md

 <h1 align="center">Hey Geeks👋, I'm Brij Shyam Maurya</h1>
-<h3 align="justify">A passionate Coder and DSA Problem Solver.
+<p align="justify">A passionate Coder and DSA Problem Solver.
 Having a Bachelor's Degree in Computer Science and Engineering I have a good communication- oral and written skill.
 Having worked in the industry of Photography, I hold an experience of Photography of more the 2.5 years.
-Now toiling day and night to get a deeper understanding of Data Structure and Algorithm, to reach a level of which back sometime I thought of.</h3>
+Now toiling day and night to get a deeper understanding of Data Structure and Algorithm, to reach a level of which back sometime I thought of.</p>

 - 💬 You can ask me about **DSA, Java, JavaScript, React**